-Gill then had a series of jobs, but was laid off in 2001.
+Gill then had a series of jobs but was laid off in 2001.
 This reportedly was a serious blow to him.
 Other stressors at the time included his mother's struggle with breast cancer and his father's heart problems.
-Gill had another string of odd jobs, as
+Gill had another string of odd jobs, as well as six months of coursework in industrial drafting at Rosemont Technology Centre.
+His friends noted that Gill was not moving ahead in life as they were, commenting that it seemed like he was mentally still in high school.
+(As noted previously, Marc Lépine's friends made essentially the same comment about him.)

 Through his early twenties, Gill did not progress academically, occupationally, or socially.
 He never had a girlfriend.
 He began to drink.
 He increasingly isolated himself.
 He also began spending more time with an old friend named Rajiv Rajan.
 Mrs. Gill observed that her son was influenced by Rajan.
-She said, "Rajiv said that it was very easy to manipulate Kimveer because he's too honest and too trusting."52 This raises the question of what Rajan was manipulating Gill to do.
+She said, "Rajiv said that it was very easy to manipulate Kimyeer because he's too honest and too trusting."52 This raises the question of what Rajan was manipulating Gill to do.
 Mrs. Gill noticed that even Kimveer's mannerisms and voice began to mirror that of his friend.

-The influence of Rajan becomes an important consideration because in January 2006, he and Gill took photographs of themselves posing with one of Gill's firearms - the same one he used at Dawson College.
+The influence of Rajan becomes an important consideration because in January 2006, he and Gill took photographs of themselves posing with one of Gill's firearms the same one he used at Dawson College.
 In addition, after Gill's rampage on 13 September 2006, Rajan sent an e-mail to someone indicating that another rampage could occur if his demand for \$10 billion was not met.
 When police searched Rajan's home, they found a three-page letter of Rajan's in which he again demanded \$10 billion.
-It was also reported that Rajan had vowed to follow in Gill's footsteps by carrying out another school shooting.53 Whether the two men discussed committing a rampage attack is unknown.
-Despite Rajan's threats, police found no weapons in his home.54
+It was also reported that Rajan had vowed to follow in Gill's footsteps by carrying out another school shooting.
+Whether the two men discussed committing a rampage attack is unknown.
+Despite Rajan's threats, police found no weapons in his home.